zak0/AppTycoon/doc/game_design.md

 # App Tycoon - Game Design
-This document is supposed to work as a feature list as well as a roadmap of what the game will have in the future.
+This document is supposed to work as a feature list as well as a road map of what the game will have in the future.
 Contents of this document change as the game and ideas about the future development of the game change.
 This is not supposed to be a technical document describing everything in huge detail, but instead a guideline and a memo for the implementation of the game.

 ## Intro
 App Tycoon is a software company management game with elements from idle, management and strategy games.